Mvalentino92/Julia_Modules/README.md

 **UnevenTrapZ:** Uses the Trapazoidal method to give the area under a curve.
 To be used when the data points are *NOT* evenly spaced.

 **CumTrapZ:** Estimates the data points of the integral.
-Works well with polynomials.
 Only should be used for visualization of the shape of the integral.
 Plotting is strongly advisable.

 **Lagrange:** Uses the Lagrangian technique to interpolate between data points.